 - Following the methods prescribed in [11], we wrote a general EFToI and attempted to organize terms in the order of the number of derivatives on them w.r.t the metric perturbations.
 We also clarified the energy scale counting in terms of H/M_i where M_i 's are the UV cutoffs/high mass scales appearing in our EFTs. - We gave some general constraints on the EFT parameters, namely the bounds due to small spectral tilt, unitarity bound in flat space limit and experimental bounds of non-gaussianities [11].
 We gave 2 simple examples where these bounds constrained some of the arbitrary EFT coefficients. - We explicitly checked the soft limits 3.1, 3.2 and 3.3 for EFT operators, which change both the quadratic and cubic action for ζ or γ .
-These limits as we checked, are obeyed for cubic operators at leading order in soft momenta and leading order in the "couplings" (i.e. ε , η etc.) and H/M{pl} .
+These limits as we checked, are obeyed for cubic operators at leading order in soft momenta and leading order in the "couplings" (i.e. ε, η etc.) and H/M{pl} .
 We clarified some confusion in the literature related to what diagrams to take and how to organise terms in order to get the correct soft limits.
-Hence, as expected from the general derivation of the soft limits [14, 15] (also see Section 3), they can be extended to models beyond the standard Maldacena action [14]. - We attempted to bootstrap the three-point correlators from purely cubic operators, i.e. operators that do not change the quadratic action, by noticing that they don't contribute to the soft limit at leading order in soft momenta (see Equations 3.48, 3.49).
-Using the bootstrap prescription in [24], we found (as expected) that the number of undetermined parameters increases with the number of derivatives.
-Furthermore, this bootstrap method heavily relies on knowing the interaction hamiltonian since we use the amplitude of the interaction to determine the residue of the total energy pole [26].
-Hence, the BB method is more of an alternative to doing the in-in integrals than an ideal "boundary perspective" bootstrap. - Since we are not compelled to fix BD initial conditions, we would be interested in extending BD results to more arbitrary vacua.
-We give an ansatz through which the results of BD can be extended to give the 3-point correlators for BT states in cases where the interaction hamiltonian has even parity.
-For odd parity cases, we still have a relation in terms of the wavefunction coefficients.
+Hence, as expected from the general derivation of the soft limits [17] (also see Section 3), they can be extended to models beyond the standard Maldacena action [14]. - We attempted to bootstrap the three-point correlators from purely cubic operators, i.e. operators that do not change the quadratic action, by noticing that they don't contribute to the soft limit at leading order in soft momenta (see Equations 3.48, 3.49).
+Using the bootstrap prescription in [23], we found (as expected) that the number of undetermined parameters increases with the number of derivatives.
+Furthermore, this bootstrap method heavily relies on knowing the interaction hamiltonian since we use the amplitude of the interaction to determine the residue of the total energy pole [25].
+Hence, the bootstrap method is more of an alternative to doing the in-in integrals than an ideal "boundary perspective" bootstrap. - Since the background symmetry allows us to take α vacua, we have shown that the results of BD can be readily extended to give the α vacua 3-point correlators.
 This helps us in bypassing a lot of in-in integrals.
-In particular, we derive the 3-point correlators for α vacua (a subset of BT states) to show how useful the ansatz is.